atmargi12/double_descent/_posts/2023-11-08-double_descent.md

 parameters, we may end up overfitting to the training data, resulting in a model that poorly generalizes on new samples.
 On the other hand, a modern machine learning scientist may contest that a bigger model is always better.
-If the true function relating an input and output is conveyed by a simple function, In reality, neither of these ideas are completely correct in practice, and empirical findings demonstrate some combination of these philosophies.
+If the true function relating an input and output is conveyed by a simple function, in reality, neither of these ideas are completely correct in practice, and empirical findings demonstrate some combination of these philosophies.
 This brings us to the concept known as *double descent*.
 Double descent is the phenomenon where, as a model’s size is increased, test loss increases after reaching a minimum, then